Awards for Programs that Enhance Learning (APEL)

 - Gained recognition from fellow staff, the University, and/or the broader community.

-- Shown creativity, imagination or innovation, irrespective of whether the approach involves traditional learning environments or technology-based developments.
+- Shown creativity, imagination or innovation, irrespective of whether the approach involves traditional learning environments or technology-based environments.

 - Drawn on the scholarly literature on teaching and learning to inform the development of initiatives, programs and/or practice.